LafeLabs/PostCapitalistIndustry/Energy.md

 - steam
 - oil and the petrocarbon energy cycle and system

+be sure to have the units the biologists and chemists use, such as kCal/mol, BIG TABLE, cover many fields, dBm, dB for sound, etc for power conversions as well

 is it possible to do a simple nuclear transformation to see energy mass equiv?
 Or maybe photo electric effect

 ipython notebooks: